centaretraining/azuretraining/05-containers-kubernetes.md

 # Building an App Using Containers and Kubernetes

-In this exercise, you're going to create a Kubernetes environment, upload a container, and run it.
+In this exercise, you're going to create a Kubernetes environment, upload a container to a registry, and run it.
 This exercise will use a mix of the Azure Portal and the CLI.

 1. Create a resource group for your app.
 Either click through the portal or use the CLI.
 Either way, make sure you create the group in the East US region.
 AKS is not available in the North Central Region.